+- If the used oil complies with the specification on the nameplate:

+- The lubricant characteristics;

+- The oil level:

-- If the used oil complies with the specification on the nameplate; - The lubricant characteristics; - The oil level; - During the first start, it is necessary to stay alert for unusual vibrations or noises.
+The alarm and trip temperatures set for the bearing.
+During the first start, it is necessary to stay alert for unusual vibrations or noises.
 If the bearing does not operate in a silent and smooth way, the motor must be shut down immediately.
 The motor must operate for some hours until the bearing temperatures stabilize.
 In case of overheating of the bearings, the motor must be shut down for inspection of the bearings and temperature sensors.